Ascend-Apollo-Apprentice-2024/learning-platform-api/README.md

 1. You should be prompted to import LearnOps Collection.
 1. Click the Import button to complete the process.

-### pgAdmin (Optional)

-pgAdmin is not a required install, but if you ever have the desire to have a browser-based interface for working directly with the database, go to [pgAdmin](https://www.pgadmin.org/download/) to download the administration tool for Postgres.

 ## Getting Started

 1. Fork this repo to your own Github account.